-Habits is a way for the brain to save effort by making rewarding behavior automatic.
-Without habits you will have to relearn how to brush your teeth every morning.
+Habits is a way for the brain to save effort by making rewarding behaviour automatic.
+Without habits, you will have to relearn how to brush your teeth every morning.
 Habits are useful but the problem is our brain cannot tell the difference between good and bad habits.
-Behavior that give us short term rewards often becomes habits, even if they cause long term harm.
+Behavior that gives us short-term rewards often becomes habits, even if they cause long-term harm.
 Overeating, procrastinating and smoking becomes habit easily because the rewards are instant and the pain comes later.
 Developing the habit of exercising is harder because the reward comes later.

 The first step to breaking your bad habit is identifying the reward.